 The Icefields Parkway is often referred to as one of the most scenic drives in the world and rightly so.
-Approx 232km of road will take you on a beautiful journey through the Canadian Rockies, where you will drive along tree lined roads and pass some of nature’s most picturesque lakes, waterfalls, glaciers and other natural elements.
-What’s more you may get to see some of the many species of wildlife that live in this part of Canada, such as bears, bighorn sheep, caribou and elk.
+Approx 232km of road will take you on a beautiful journey through the Canadian Rockies, where you will drive along tree-lined roads and pass some of nature’s most picturesque lakes, waterfalls, glaciers and other natural elements.
+What’s more, you may get to see some of the many species of wildlife that live in this part of Canada, such as bears, bighorn sheep, caribou and elk.

-In this post you’ll find information about the drive itself, a few highlights, permits, staying overnight, wildlife, as well as photography and driving tips.
+Here is your guide to driving the Icefields Parkway.
+Including information about the drive itself, a few highlights, permits, staying overnight, wildlife, as well as photography and driving tips.

 The Icefields Parkway or Highway 93 stretches through the Canadian Rocky Mountains in Alberta between the town of Jasper and Lake Louise.
 The road passes through both Jasper National Park (in the north) and Banff National Park (in the south).
-Some of the major cities where you could start your journey includes Edmonton which is near Jasper National Park, or Calgary which is near Banff National Park.
+Some of the major cities where you could start your journey includes Edmonton which is near Jasper National Park or Calgary which is near Banff National Park.

 When taking this drive allow yourself at least 3-4 hours or much more, as you will likely find yourself wanting to stop at the many scenic spots along the way.

 The Icefields Parkway can be beautiful to visit at any time of year.
 When you might have snow and frozen lakes in the winter, stunning colours in the autumn, and amazing greens in the spring and summer.

 If you visit in the winter you may not see the lakes as they can be frozen and covered by a layer of snow, so keep this in mind when you plan your trip.

 Along the Icefields Parkway, you’ll find lakes and waterfalls that will simply take your breath away.
 A few of the most popular include: